Social Insurance Specialist (Claims Specialist)

-The Social Security Administration is one of the largest independent agencies in government with over 60,000 employees.
-We work at more than 1,400 field offices and service centers throughout the country, as well as regional and headquarters locations.
+The Social Security Administration is one of the largest independent Agencies in government with about 60,000 employees.
+Nearly half work in about 1,200 field offices.

-GS-5: Three years of general experience that demonstrates the ability to 1) analyze problems, identify significant factors, gather pertinent data, and recognize solutions; 2) plan and organize work; 3) communicate effectively orally and in writing; and using online technology and automation tools.
-Examples of qualifying experience include analyzing, explaining, applying or interpreting laws, rules, regulation or policies.
+GS-5: Three years of general experience, one year which was equivalent to the GS-4, that demonstrates the ability to 1) analyze problems to identify significant factors, gather pertinent data, and recognize solutions; 2) plan and organize work; and 3) communicate effectively orally and in writing.
+Examples of general experience include providing information and assistance to the general public, analyzing, explaining, applying or interpreting laws, rules, regulation or policies.

 Contact email: [email protected]